 Presently, PEI’s Travel Restrictions Order is in place until July 3, 2020.
 We anticipate it to be renewed in some form after that time to reflect the newly announced Atlantic Bubble.
 More information on Prince Edward Island’s travel restrictions can be found here.

 Newfoundland and Labrador

-As of 4 May, 2020, pursuit to a Special Measures Order of the Chief Medical Officer (“CMO”) for Newfoundland and Labrador, the only individuals permitted to enter the province are:
+As of May 4, 2020, pursuit to a Special Measures Order of the Chief Medical Officer (“CMO”) for Newfoundland and Labrador, restrictions were imposed on who could travel to the province.
+These restrictions have been modified a number of times; as of 9 September, the only individuals permitted to enter the province are:

 This restriction is in addition to the requirement for anyone travelling to the province to self-isolate for 14 days, which has been in place since April 29, 2020.
 Details respecting the travel restrictions can be found here.